 If you disagree with the hearing officer's conclusion, you may appeal the decision within 30 days.
 Many employees choose to have an attorney help with hearings and appeals by preparing evidence, tracking deadlines, and arguing their case.

 Workplace injuries and illnesses can cause both physical and financial pain.
 Workers' compensation benefits can go a long way to alleviating some of that stress, but you'll need to know the state's deadlines and other requirements in order to receive them.
-Let an attorney familiar with Nevada's workers' compensation laws help by providing a free claim evaluation on the strength your case.
+Let a Nevada injury attorney familiar with the state's workers' compensation laws help you today.

 Contact a qualified attorney.